-Claims must be submitted to us within 12 months of the date of provision of the healthcare service in order to be assessed.
+To assist in processing please submit claims within 12 months of the date of provision of the healthcare service.

 Do I need to provide further information?

 When you request a prior approval, we may ask you to provide us with a medical report.
 This will enable us to assess and advise you of the amount of your cover.